 Students with Individual Learning Plans are supported by the AISCT Learning Support team.
 Depending on their individual goals and recommended accommodations, these students receive support as is relevant to the individual need of the learner.
 Teachers are also expected to provide additional attention and extra support to a student with learning difficulties.
 High school accommodations are subject to College Board approval through the Services for Students with Disabilities (SSD) and AISCT cannot guarantee that prior or in-school accommodations will be granted on external College Board testing, including (but not limited to,) PSAT, SAT, or AP exams.
-The Upper School Counselor serves as the school's SSD coordinator and should be contacted directly for more information on this matter.
+The High School Guidance Counselor serves as the school's SSD coordinator and should be contacted directly for more information on this matter.
 Please refer to the Admissions Policy and the school's Student Support Team (SST) referral process for more on this matter.
+Additional fees may be charged for students requiring additional learning support that the school does not offer.